-You want to start a tempeh factory and wonder if there are any specific legal standards for the production of tempeh.
+You want to start a tempeh factory and you want to know more about tempeh legislation.
+You wonder if there are any specific legal standards for the production of tempeh.
 Most national food laws don’t even mention the word ‘tempeh’.
 Basically what this means is that you have to do your own food risk analysis and define the critical points that you need to control in order to produce and sell tempeh safely.
 You must produce tempeh in an inspected facility that is known to the local food authorities.
 You need to make sure that your tempeh does not contain pathogens and that it complies with your country’s general food laws.
 The WHO has defined tempeh in a Codex Alimentarius, but this is only a guideline.
 The State of British Columbia (Canada) has written a detailed assessment document for the production of tempeh and the State of Quebec (also Canada) has defined the microbiological standards for tempeh.

 This international food standard defines tempeh as a compact, white, cake-like product produced from dehulled, cooked soybeans by solid-state fermentation with Rhizopus oligosporus, Rhizopus oryzae and/or Rhizopus stolonifer.
 Tempeh should have the following organoleptic characteristics: compact structure and not easily disintegrated when sliced with a knife, white colour of luxuriant growth of Rhizopus mycelium.
 The smell should be characteristic of fresh tempeh with no ammonia smell.
 The only additives allowed are products to control acidity during the soaking of the beans.
 Most tempeh factories do not follow these guidelines: some use beans other than soybeans, and many acidify the beans during cooking, not soaking.
 With regard to microbial contamination, the Codex refers to Guideline CXG 21-1997: Principles and Guidelines for the Establishment and Application of Microbiological Criteria Related to Foods.
 However, this guideline does not mention specific microbiological criteria for tempeh.